nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### Tagging feature

+#### Current Implementation

+Other than the edit command. a tag command has also been added to make adding and deleting tags easier.
+This command has a relatively straightforward implementation:
+1. A `Set` of currently assigned tags is retrieved from the specified `Person`.
+2. A new `Set` is created using the retrieved `Set`, then tags are deleted and added as necessary.
+3. If there are no issues with adding and deleting, and certain conditions are satisfied, the `Person` will be updated with the new `Set` of tags.

+Below is an example usage scenario:

+1. The user launches the application and inputs "tag 1 a/fat d/thin", to add a tag `fat` and delete a tag `thin` from the first listed contact.
+2. This calls `LogicManager::execute` which further calls `FastParser::parseCommand` to parse the given input.
+3. `FastParser` determines that it is a tag command, and further calls `TagCommandParser::parse`.
+4. `TagCommandParser` will then identify the tags to add and delete, and return a `TagCommand` that contains a Set of tags to delete and another Set of tags to add.
+5. `LogicManager` then calls the method `TagCommand::execute`, which will attempt to add and delete the specified tags, while ensuring that certain conditions are met.
+6. If there are no issues, the command will finish executing, and a message indicating success will appear.
+   Any changes to the tags will be reflected immediately: In this case, the tag `fat` will be added while the tag `thin` will be deleted.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_